keyadata/SFLaaS-NAS/README.md

 # SFLaaS-NAS
-Sustainable Federated Learning as a Service using Neural Architecture Search Overview
+Designing Sustainable Federated Learning as a Service using Neural Architecture Search Overview

 SFLaaS-NAS is a sustainable Federated Learning as a Service (FLaaS) framework that integrates Neural Architecture Search (NAS) with consumer-level carbon constraints.